openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 - Backhaul SLI telemetry - **TODO - what will these be?**
 - Document SLOs for the component - **TODO - how/what will we alert on?**
 - User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)

-**For non-optional features moving to GA, the graduation criteria must include end to end tests.**

 #### Removing a deprecated feature